sig4kg/SIKGC/README.md

 Data format:
 - Triples: filename abox_hrt_uri.txt, h, r and t, seperated by tab
-- Ontology: ontology in OWL, n-triples or ttl format, containing disjoint class, domain/range
+- Ontology: ontology in OWL2, n-triples format, containing at lease class hierarchy, disjoint class, domain/range etc.
 - The L-method need literals, please refer to resources/NELL for data formats.
+- The ACC need entity2type.txt, please refer to resources/NELL for data formats.
 2. Dependencies
 - Install pytorch according to your cpu/gpu environment.
 - Install all packages in requirements.txt.
 Feel free to use conda, pyenv or others.